FaxIv/monitoring/README.md

 # MONITORING HELM CHART
 Implementation of the test task.

+The projector was developed and tested in minikube v1.26.1.

 The chart is based on kube-prometheus-stack with the addition of prometheus-blackbox-exporter.
 In the settings kube-prometheus-stack `./values.yaml` are disabled:
   - nodeExporter